kammitama5/kammitama5.github.io/_posts/2018-2-17-Saturday-February-17th.md

   be pretty fun!
 It's on a Saturday, too, right in the middle of my volunteering for SCALE! :D
 - Oh yeah, and I applied for another thing over summer and there is this thing that may totally wreck the plans of a bunch of other stuff, but I'll find out by this week if it will or not :D. Oh well...life!
+  Right now..a lot of things are sort of up-in-the-air.

 ## And..that's all I've got!